 Before you start handling soda ash (or any chemicals) for your pool, it’s essential to wear your gloves and eye protection, as you don’t want pool cleaning chemicals coming into direct contact with your skin.
 You will also need a bucket and something to mix the chemicals with water– any kind of typical stirring stick should work.

 Before you begin, you should also test the chemistry in your pool water to figure out exactly how much the pH levels and alkalinity need to be adjusted.
 You can accomplish this with test strips or, for greater accuracy, a liquid or digital testing kit.
-These are often more expensive but will give you the pH and alkaline levels to the decimal point, which will allow you to be much more precise with the amount of soda ash you add.
+These are often more expensive but will give you the pH and alkaline levels to the decimal point, allowing you to be much more precise with the amount of soda ash you add.

 Once you know how much soda ash you need, the next step is to collect some water from your pool in the bucket.
 You’ll need to read the soda ash product packaging carefully to determine the correct dosage required to achieve the pH balance you need for the size of the pool you have.
 Add the correct amount of soda ash to the water bucket and mix thoroughly.
 It’s essential to ensure that the soda ash is completely dissolved before it’s added to the pool.
 Otherwise, the chemicals may cause cloudiness.